For either acute bronchitis or chronic bronchitis, signs and symptoms may include:

 - Chest discomfort

-If you have chronic bronchitis, you're likely to have periods when your signs and symptoms worsen.
-At those times, you may have acute bronchitis on top of your chronic bronchitis.
+If you have chronic bronchitis, you're likely to have periods when your cough or other symptoms worsen.
+At those times, you may have an acute infection on top of chronic bronchitis.

 When to see a doctor